On disjoint matchings in cubic graphs: maximum 2- and 3-edge-colorable subgraphs: The main results

 Consider the edges adjacent to $e$.
-Due to theorem \ref{ComplementMatching}, these edges belong to $H$.
+Theorem \ref{ComplementMatching} implies that these edges belong to $H$.
 If $C(u)$ and $C(v)$ denote the colors of edges that are incident to $u$ and $v$, respectively, then the maximality of $H$ implies that

 Suppose that